zowe/docs-site/docs/user-guide/configure-xmem-server.md

 Before you install the Zowe cross memory server (ZIS), ensure that you have completed the initial steps for configuring Zowe z/OS components and the z/OS system.
 For more information, see the [Configuring Overview](./configuring-overview).

 To install and configure the cross memory server, it is necessary to define APF-authorized load libraries, program properties table (PPT) entries, and a parmlib.
-This requires familiarity with z/OS.
+Performing these steps requires familiarity with z/OS.

 - [PDS sample library and PDSE load library](#pds-sample-library-and-pdse-load-library)
 - [Load module](#load-module)